GenesisFR/SniperElite4SurvivalSpawns/README.md

 Sniper locations:

-1. [at the top of the hill behind CP4](images/winter_market/CP4_hill.png) (spawns at the top of the hill)
+1. [at the top of the hill behind CP4](images/winter_market/CP4_hill.png) (spawns at the top of the CP4 hill)
-2. [on the first floor of the house at CP2](images/winter_market/CP2_house.png) (spawns near the castle behind CP2, in the corner of the map next to CP3 or on the hill)
+2. [on the first floor of the house at CP2](images/winter_market/CP2_house.png) (spawns near the castle behind CP2, in the corner of the map next to CP3 or on the CP2 hill)
 3. [on the ground near CP3](images/winter_market/CP3_corner.png) (spawns at CP3, never before wave 4)
-4. [on the roof with the stairs at CP1](images/winter_market/CP1_roof.png) (spawns in the corner of the map next to CP3, in the checkpoint house on the main road or on the hill, never before wave 4)
+4. [on the roof with the stairs at CP1](images/winter_market/CP1_roof.png) (spawns in the corner of the map next to CP3, in the checkpoint house on the main road, on the CP4 hill or behind CP2, never before wave 4)

 ## References